Skip to main content

 I’m worried I look overqualified.
 How do I stop recruiters from filtering me out?
 Toggle answer

-Make your “why this level” clear without over-explaining: you want hands-on floor leadership, peak-shift execution, and coaching impact.
-Show you’re not “stepping down,” you’re choosing a scope where you can deliver quickly—then prove it with specific examples.
+Clarify why you want this level of role without over-explaining: emphasize your interest in hands-on floor leadership, peak-shift execution, and coaching impact.
+Show you’re not “stepping down” but choosing a scope where you can deliver results quickly, then back it up with specific examples.

 TL;DR - Your Assistant Sales Manager Cover Letter Should Read Like a Real Shift